 Still, looking past the cycles, we have to contend with the longer-term secular trend towards autonomous transportation.
 Where will pools of value accrue in what will surely be a dramatically transformed ecosystem of OEMs, mechanical parts suppliers, electronic component vendors, repair shops, dealers, etc., and what are the knock-on effects to parking lots, gas stations, urban planning, emergency room visits, and whatnot?
 I certainly don’t have the answers, but at least on the first question my best guess is that the hardware components enabling autonomy – sensors, LIDAR, cameras – will eventually be commodified and value will flow to those owning the mapping and autonomous driving software required to optimize routes and maneuver through surrounding environments.
 I’m less sure that excess profits accrue to those purely matching riders to cars because, notwithstanding the cross-side network effects between drivers and riders, the question of customer ownership is rendered fluid by the fact that the drivers (or, eventually, autonomous cars) are not captive and rider switching costs are low.

-Cleanly delineating functions as I have done is itself fraught with error.
 Mapping and autonomous software benefit from machine learning empowered data network effects – more traversed miles translate into more granular maps and driving scenarios that better utilize and make smarter, all the vehicles in a service fleet – so, a dominant ride-sharing service or autonomous car manufacturer today might bootstrap its way to a competitive advantage founded on maps and software.
 I don’t know.
-But at the 20 to 40 year evolutionary endpoint, where fully autonomous vehicles can be readily beckoned in most major metros, there will surely be far fewer accidents than there are today (driver error accounts for 90% of all accidents).
+But 20 to 40 years from now, when fully autonomous vehicles can be readily beckoned in most major metros, there will surely be far fewer accidents than there are today (driver error accounts for 90% of all accidents)?
 They may get so good, in fact, that a lot of the expensive safety features found in cars today are obviated away.
 Both developments carry existential undertones for salvage auctions, whose volumes are influenced by both the frequency of accidents and the severity of damage (as measured by repair costs per damaged vehicle).